vkdinventor/java-code/README.md

 * Check if binary tree can be converted to another by doing any no. of swaps of left & right child
 * Find Lowest Common Ancestor (LCA) of two nodes in a binary tree
 * Print all paths from root to leaf nodes in given binary tree
-* Find ancestors of given node in a Binary Tree
+* Find ancestors of given treeNode in a Binary Tree
 * Find the distance between given pairs of nodes in a binary tree
 * Find Vertical Sum in a given Binary Tree
 * Print nodes in vertical order of a given Binary Tree (Vertical Traversal)